-PPF – PPF stands for paint protection film.
+- PPF – PPF stands for paint protection film.
 PPF is a thin polyurethane film that helps to protect car paint from rock chips, small scratches, UV light, mineral deposits, acid rain, and more.
 This product and service offers more comprehensive protection than ceramic coating.

->

-> What Do I Need to Start a Professional Auto Detailing Business?
+What Do I Need to Start a Professional Car Detailing Business?

->

-> - Learn the craft of detailing.
+- Learn the craft of detailing.
 You can teach yourself or find a class to take to get trained.
-Here’s a list of resources that will help you learn everything there is to know about starting and running a successful car detailing business.
+Here’s a list of detailing resources that will help you learn everything there is to know about starting and running a successful car detailing business.

-> - Learn how to make a car detailing business plan.
-This includes the type of business (ie: mobile or permanent location), where you will be located, how you will acquire your first customers, etc. For more help on how to start a detailing business, use our step-by-step guide.
+- Learn how to make a car detailing business plan.
+This includes the type of business (ie: mobile or permanent location), where your business will be located, how you will acquire your first customers, etc. For more help on how to start a detailing business, use our step-by-step guide.

-> - Stock up on needed tools and supplies.
+- Stock up on tools and supplies.
 Think about the basic tools and the bare minimum supplies that you will need to get started.
-It’s easy to go overboard on supplies and tools and buy things you don’t really need.
+It’s easy to go overboard on car detailing supplies and tools and buy things you don’t really need.
 You can always go back and get more at a later date.

->

-> How Should You Set Your Own Detailing Prices?
+How Should You Set Your Own Detailing Prices?